 Our work examines national and international urban environments, what affects them, and how we can help to create a fair and sustainable future.

-The School of Environment, Education and Development (SEED) is a unique interdisciplinary collaboration between the disciplines of Architecture, Education, Geography, International Development and Planning and Environmental Management.
+As a PhD candidate in Geography , you'll also be part of the School of Environment, Education and Development (SEED) which is a unique interdisciplinary collaboration between the disciplines of Architecture, Education, Geography, International Development and Planning and Environmental Management.

 Teaching and learning